byu-cs329/hw0-tooling/README.md

 Complete [Your First Maven Project](http://tutorials.jenkov.com/maven/your-first-maven-project.html) tutorial for the code **skipping steps five and six** on *Archetypes* and *Unit Test Reports*.
 This class is IDE agnostic and does not use the archetype support; the `mvn` tool in the CLI is the only supported interface.
 Unit testing is covered in the next homework.

 Complete this part of the homework by creating a `pom.xml` file to manage the life cycle of this homework.
 The file must set the Java compiler properties to **Java 1.8**.
 Edit the code as necessary for it to compile with no errors or warnings.
+In general, choose an artifact ID and group ID that is sensible and consistent for the project.

 ## Part III: Code Documentation with JavaDoc